Welcome New Employees

 Identity cards and accounts

-As you settle in to your new position, please take the time to attend a benefits orientation session and complete your remaining online forms and training sessions.
+As you settle in to your new position, please take the time to attend the following in-person sessions and complete the online modules.

 Orientations and training

-- Review the Policy on Reporting Suspected Child Abuse and Neglect, then access myHR and select “Attestations” to acknowledge your status as a mandated reporter.
+- Review and attest to the Policy on Reporting Suspected Child Abuse and Neglect

 Familiarize yourself with the University

-- Northwestern University and Lynda.com have partnered to offer University students, faculty and staff unlimited, on-demand access to a full library of online courses at no additional cost.
+- Lynda.com and Northwestern University have partnered to offer University students, faculty and staff unlimited, on-demand access to a full library of online courses at no additional cost